tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdq:Empty; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT.
+COMPLETE if every VALIDATION_DAY_STANDARD in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.

 #### Information Elements